Itimoto/Potato.Irish-Server/README.md

 ```
 git config -l | grep url
 ```
-If it outputs something the lines of:
+If it outputs something along the lines of:
 > `remote.origin.url=https://github.com/github-username/github-repository-name.git`
 ...["You'll need to add your GitHub username to the *github.com* portion of the URL:"](remote.origin.url=https://github.com/github-username/github-repository-name.git)
 ```
 git remote set-url origin "https://github-username@github.com/github-username/github-repository-name.git"
 ```

 #### Trying to run `/certbot-auto` throws an error
 This one?